 Self-driving cars, replicators from Star Trek, or even Rosey from The Jetsons: It is an exciting time to be in the field of artificial intelligence with many ideas defining what it means.
 It also is a popular career path for product professionals.
 What does it actually mean outside of all the hype and excitement surrounding this term?
-Procore Product Lead Reza Shirazi talks about demystifying artificial intelligence and what it means to build AI products.
+In this episode, Product Talk host and ALTR Product Lead, Neha Shah, interviews Procore Product Lead Reza Shirazi who talks about demystifying artificial intelligence and what it means to build AI products.

 On the nuts and bolts of artificial intelligence